cuvva/terms/terms.md

 If the information provided by you isn't complete and accurate:

-- The insurance policy may be voided by the insurer, meaning the insurance policy effectively never existed and, if using a motor insurance product, you may be liable for driving without insurance.
+- The insurance policy may be voided by the insurer, meaning the insurance policy effectively never existed, and you may be liable for driving without insurance.
 - The insurance policy may be cancelled by the insurer, meaning the insurer can refuse to pay a claim, or may not pay a claim in full.
 - The insurer may require you pay additional premiums, change the compulsory excess, or the extent of the cover may be affected to reflect the increased insurance risk.
-- If using a motor insurance product, you may be responsible for damage or loss to a third party if you cause an accident.
+- You may be responsible for damage or loss to a third party if you cause an accident.

 **Further details of the insurer's rights are set out in the insurance contract.**